 Melinda Faylor is a Filipina American pianist/composer with a background in classical piano performance and interdisciplinary work.
-Her current projects include “Piano Lounge”, an electroacoustic album for piano and electronics featuring sounds of the Kulintang (a traditional percussion ensemble of the Philippines), work with pianist Monika Haar focused on the bird song of endangered Hawaiian forest birds, and collaborations with interdisciplinary artist and pianist Sugar Vendil.
+Her current projects include “Piano Lounge”, an electroacoustic album for piano and electronics featuring sounds of the Kulintang (a traditional percussion ensemble of the Philippines), work with pianist Monika Haar focused on the bird song of endangered Hawaiian forest birds, and collaborations with interdisciplinary artist and pianist Sugar Vendil and violinist Charlotte Munn-Wood.
 Her interest in the aleatoric practices of John Cage led her to co-create several scores for music and dance with Loren Groenendaal and the Vervet Dance Company of Philadelphia, PA.
-These works often make use of the I-Ching and include some element of audience participation.
-Collaborators have included work dancer Loren Groenendaal and the Vervet Dance company, composer and interdisciplinary theater artist Sugar Vendil, and composer Joe Diebes.
+These works often made use of the I-Ching and included some element of audience participation.
+Ms Faylor has performed with Mimesis Ensemble, Ensemble 212, Tenth Intervention, the Curiosity Cabinet, and for composers Joe Diebes, Nick Hallett and Charles Waters.
 She has performed at the SEAMUS and OCEAN festivals, the NYC International Fringe Festival, the Great Hall at Cooper Union, National Sawdust, the Stone, the Stone at the New School, Knockdown Center, the Joyce Theater, Dixon Place, Roulette, Issue Project Room, and the Target Margin Theater.
 A graduate of Oberlin College and the Manhattan School of Music, Ms Faylor was the artistic director of the Areté Venue and Gallery in Greenpoint, Brooklyn from 2017-2020.

 Melinda Faylor, piano